Course: Oblivion: Reception

-In 2016, John Andrews writing for Den of Geek, said this was the 2nd best episode that Bryan Fuller wrote, noting it "packs a punch" and has poignant ending.
+In 2016, John Andrews writing for Den of Geek, said this was the 2nd best episode that Bryan Fuller wrote, noting it "packs a punch" and has a poignant ending.

 In 2017, ScreenRant ranked this episode the 6th thematically darkest episode of the Star Trek franchise.

 In 2020, Den of Geek ranked this episode the 27th most scary episode of all Star Trek series up to that time.

 Releases

 "Course: Oblivion" was released on LaserDisc in Japan on June 22, 2001, as part of 5th Season vol.2, which included episodes from "Dark Frontier" to "Equinox, Part I".
 The episode had two audio tracks, English and Japanese.
 This set had 6 double sided 12" optical discs giving a total runtime of 552 minutes.

 It was also released on VHS paired with "The Disease".

-On November 9, 2004,this episode was released as part of the season 5 DVD box set of Star Trek: Voyager.
+On November 9, 2004, this episode was released as part of the season 5 DVD box set of Star Trek: Voyager.
 The box set includes 7 DVD optical discs with all the episodes in season 5 with some extra features, and episodes have a Dolby Digital 5.1 surround sound audio track.